LiamJCates/Programming-Notes/C++/Syntax/Statements/comments.md

     the matching asterisks to the left
     can make this easier to read
 */

+As these comments can include anything that is not a */, including newlines.
+The compiler treats everything that falls between the /* and */ as part of the comment.
+A comment pair can be placed anywhere a tab, space, or newline is permitted.
+Comment pairs can span multiple lines of a program but are not required to do so.
+When a comment pair does span multiple lines, it is often a good idea to indicate visually that the inner lines are part of a multiline comment.
+Our style is to begin each line in the comment with an asterisk, thus indicating that the entire range is part of a multiline comment.

 Multi-line style comments can not be nested.
 Consequently, the following will have unexpected results: